Why Frobenius weight normalization is ok#

 where the last line holds for \(W\neq0\).

-For any positive scalar \(c>0\), \( \operatorname{RMSNorm}(c\,Wx) = \operatorname{RMSNorm}(Wx). \) Taking \(c=\rho/\|\widetilde W^{k+1}\|_F\), the normalized layer output is thus unchanged:1The same invariance can also hold for weights that are not immediately followed by RMSNorm.
+For any positive scalar \(c>0\), \( \operatorname{RMSNorm}(c\,Wx) = \operatorname{RMSNorm}(Wx). \) Thus Frobenius normalization leaves the normalized layer output unchanged.
+2The same invariance can also hold for weights that are not immediately followed by RMSNorm.
 For example, in an MLP block of the form \(\operatorname{RMSNorm}(W_2 \sigma(W_1x))\), scaling \(W_1\) by a positive constant leaves the mapping unchanged as long as the activation function \(\sigma\) is positively homogeneous, as is the case for ReLU and ReLU\(^2\).
+This property propagates to the loss \(f\):

 Cite this post#